johanbook/docs/docs/development/tdd.md

 The TDD workflow is as follows:

 1. Create a unit tests.
-Make sure it compiles and files.
+Make sure it compiles and fails.
-2. Impelement the functionality such that the tests pass.
+2. Implement the functionality such that the tests pass.
 3. Refactor and cleanup test.